MarkTechson/angular-fundamentals-lessons-core/projects/11-dependency-injection/README.md

 ### Connect the service to the AppComponent

-1. In `app.component.ts` do the following:
+1. In `src/app/app.component.ts` do the following:

    - import `inject` from `@angular/core`
    - import `UserService` from `./user.service`